adelacvg/NS2VC/README.md

 ```python
 python inference.py
 ```

+### Pretrained model and Demo
 This repository is in progress.
 The pretrained model will be updated later.

-Currently, due to the timbre leak from contentvec, this repository only supports one-to-one voice conversion.
+Currently, due to the timbre leak from contentvec, this repository only supports any-to-one voice conversion.

 ### Q&A